skip to main content

 What NBA games are on TV this week?

-I feel pretty confident about my recommendations for Week 3 of the NBA season.
-But if these aren’t your vibe, feel free to check out something from the TV schedule below.
-I mapped out the entire Week 3 NBA schedule so you don’t have to spend precious time looking it up.
+I feel pretty good about my recommendations for the NBA schedule this week.
+But if you’re not feeling these, feel free to catch something from the table below.
+I mapped out the Week 9 TV schedule so you don’t have to spend precious time looking it up.

 Matchup Day Time (ET) Channel